 CBHS International Health holds agreements with an extensive range of Australian private hospitals and day surgeries (agreement hospitals).
 These agreements ensure hospital fees including bed, theatre, labour ward and intensive care fees are covered when you're admitted as a patient to hospital, up to any relevant service limit.

-If you're on a Single or Couples CBHS International OVHC Policy, your newborn baby will automatically be added to your cover, effective from their birth date.
-They won't need to serve any waiting periods already served by you, provided that:
+If you're on a Single or Couples CBHS International OVHC Policy, your newborn baby will automatically be added to your cover when you inform us of their birth, effective from their birth date.
+They won't need to serve any waiting periods already served by you, provided you upgrade to a Family or Sole Parent OVHC policy within two months of your baby's birth date.

-• You update to a family or sole parent policy within two month of your baby's birth date.
-If your baby is not added within two months of birth (from their birth date), all waits apply.
+If your baby is not added within two months of birth (from their birth date), all waiting periods will apply.

 All clinical information contained in this article / on this page is intended for general information purposes only.
 The information should not be relied upon as medical advice and does not supersede or replace a consultation with a suitably qualified healthcare professional.